YicongHong/Discrete-Continuous-VLN/README.md

 <!-- "*Maybe it means something more - something we can't yet understand...
 I'm drawn across the universe to someone...
 Love is the one thing we're capable of perceiving that transcends dimensions of time and space.
 Maybe we should trust that, even if we can't understand it.*" --- [Interstellar (2014)](https://www.imdb.com/title/tt0816692/). -->

 ## TODOs

+Update: Thanks [ZunWang](https://github.com/wz0919) for contributing the depth-only Candidate Waypoint Prediction model for FoV 90 (R2R-CE) and FoV 79 (RxR-CE), the architecture remains the same but the input reduces to the DD-PPO depth encoder features.
+The model produces more accurate waypoint prediction results than the one used in our paper.
+Weights uploaded in the session below.

 - [x] VLN-CE Installation Guide
 - [x] Submitted version R2R-CE code of CMA and Recurrent-VLN-BERT with the CWP
 - [x] Running guide